-The Mini Convertible is a small cabriolet based on the Mini hatch.
-The current model is the third generation of the resurrected Mini, launched in early 2016 and most recently updated in early 2020.
-Most models are built here in the UK.
+The Mini Convertible was a small cabriolet based on the three-door Mini hatch.
+This model is the third generation of the resurrected Mini, launched in early 2016 and facelifted a couple of times, most recently in early 2021.
+The Convertible has now been removed from sale as the new fourth-generation hatch range is now available in the UK.

-The Convertible range consists of the Cooper and Cooper S models, which are both covered here, and the high-performance John Cooper Works model.
-We’re building a separate page for the JCW version, so check back soon.
+Unlike the Mini hatch, which is built in the UK, the Convertible was built in the Netherlands.
+The Mini Convertible range consisted of the Cooper and Cooper S models, which are both covered here, and the high-performance John Cooper Works model, which is not included here.

-There are few direct rivals for the Mini Convertible, as other similar-sized four-seater cabriolets have largely disappeared from the marketplace.
-The Mazda MX-5 has similar price and performance, but is a two-seat roadster with even less practicality, while other four-seaters are significantly larger and more expensive.
+There were few direct rivals for the Mini Convertible, as other similar-sized four-seater cabriolets had largely disappeared from the marketplace during this Mini’s time on sale.
+The Mazda MX-5 has similar price and performance, but is a two-seat roadster with even less practicality, while other four-seaters were significantly larger and more expensive.

-The Mini Convertible has received positive reviews from across the UK motoring media, although the top-spec Cooper S tends to score more poorly than the lower-level models.
-It has been particularly praised for its driving experience and interior quality.
-The only major criticisms relate to its limited practicality and harsh ride on Cooper S models.
+The Mini Convertible received positive reviews from across the UK motoring media, although the top-spec Cooper S tended to score more poorly than the lower-level models.
+It was particularly praised for its driving experience and interior quality.
+The only major criticisms related to its limited practicality and harsh ride on Cooper S models.

 Key specifications